packistry/packistry.github.io/docs/commands/add-source.md

 First, you will be asked to provide a **name** for the package source.
 This is a label that helps you identify the source.

 ### 2. **Provider**
 Next, you will select a **provider** for the source.
-This can be a system like GitHub, GitLab, Gitea, or another supported package provider.
+This can be a system like GitHub, GitLab, Gitea, or Bitbucket.
 You will be given a list of options to choose from.

 ### 3. **Base URL**
 You will then be prompted to enter the **base URL** for the source.
 For example, if your provider is GitHub, the base URL would be `https://api.github.com`.